Johneriksson88/top_500_albums/README.md

     - Go to the Buildpacks section and click add buildpack.
       - Add python and node.js.
-      - It's important that the buildpacks show up in this order, python on top and nodejs below.
+      - It's important that the buildpacks show up in this order: python on top and nodejs below.
+If not, drag python on top using the hamburger icon on the left of the buildpack.

   - Go to the Deploy tab.
     - Select GitHub as deployment method